vkolgi/tuneup_js/README.md

 See the `uiautomation-ext.js` for details.

-# Running Tests
+# Running Tests #

 Starting in iOS 5, Apple provided a way to run Instruments from the command-line.
 However, it's a bit fiddly and is very general-purpose so doing anything _useful_ with the output is kind of a pain.

-Tuneup now provides a Ruby script (run-test) to run your test scripts.
+Tuneup now provides a Ruby script (`run-test`) to run your test scripts.
 The runner will parse the output of your test and produce a proper UNIX exit code based on whether or not your tests succeeded.
 It also provides some niceties like automatically specifying the full-path to your test script if you don't provide one.

+Have a look at `run-test --help` to be sure you're not missing any newly added features like fancy colors.

 To use the runner, invoke it like so:

     [path to tuneup]/run-test <app bundle> <test script> <output directory> [device_id]

-The `<app bundle>` argument is the name of your app (*.app for a real device, or the crazy path to the build bundle for the simulator).
+The `<app bundle>` argument is the name of your app.
+For tests that execute against a real device, the name of the app bundle will suffice.
+If you are running tests with the simulator you need to provide a _fully-qualified_ path to the app bundle, which will be buried somewhere in `~/Library/Developer/Xcode/DerivedData`.
+Or you can provide the name of the app, without path and extension, and the newest bundle is located autmatically.

 The `<test script>` argument specifies the JavaScript test file and the `<output directory>` is where the resulting Instruments output should go.

 If you provide the optional fourth argument, `device_id`, you can tell Instruments to run your test against a real device (identified by UDID).
+You can also pass `dynamic` and tuneup will find the UDID at runtime.
 If this argument is not provided, the runner will assume you are running against the simulator.

-*NOTE*: If you are running tests with the simulator you need to provide a _fully-qualified_ path to the app bundle, which will be buried somewhere in `~/Library/Developer/Xcode/DerivedData`.
-For tests that execute against a real device, the name of the app bundle will suffice.
+## Preprocessing ##

+The Instruments preprocessor causes a lot of headache due to its inability to handle `#import` statements properly.
+If you pass `-p`, the script will create a temp file, resolve any imports and inline the referenced files (only once).

+## XML reports ##

+Tuneup can generate Xunit style reports that can be analyzed by any compatible tool, like Jenkins.
+Given the parameter `-x` a XML report will be generated in the output directory.

 # Note on Patches/Pull Requests #